akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 Java
 : @@snip [snip](/google-cloud-bigquery/src/test/java/docs/javadsl/BigQueryDoc.java) { #create-table }

-## Apply BigQuery settings to a part of the stream
+## Apply custom settings to a part of the stream

-In certain situations it may be desirable to modify the @apidoc[BigQuerySettings] applied to a part of the stream, for example to change the project ID or use different @apidoc[akka.stream.alpakka.googlecloud.bigquery.RetrySettings].
+In certain situations it may be desirable to modify the @apidoc[akka.stream.alpakka.google.GoogleSettings] applied to a part of the stream, for example to change the project ID or use different @apidoc[akka.stream.alpakka.google.RetrySettings].

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/BigQueryDoc.scala) { #custom-settings }